fguillen/AnimalChat/README.md

 * Very easy and intuitive API based in events
 * Good Ruby support in the server side with [EventMachine WebSocket](https://github.com/igrigorik/em-websocket)
-* Very Good performance, with me very bad Internet connection the response is almost immediate.
+* Very Good performance, with my very poor Internet connection the response is almost immediate.

 ## Demo